jilljenn/jjv.ie/index.md

 </ul></nav>
 </div>

+> *We are currently looking for postdocs, by June 2020.
+[Contact me](mailto:vie@jill-jenn.net) if interested.*
 > *We received the **Best Paper Award** [EDM 2019](http://educationaldatamining.org/edm2019/) for our [learning/forgetting student model](https://arxiv.org/abs/1905.06873) [@Choffin2019].*

-I am a *chargé de recherche de classe normalienne* at Inria in the [SequeL team](https://team.inria.fr/sequel/), interested in factorization and educational applications of machine learning.
-Prior to that, I spent two wonderful years as a postdoc at [RIKEN AIP](https://aip.riken.jp), Tokyo and 3 months as a visiting scholar at New York University.
+I am a permanent research scientist at Inria in the [SequeL team](https://team.inria.fr/sequel/), interested in online factorization, deep generative models and educational applications of machine learning.
+Prior to that, I spent 2 years as a postdoc at [RIKEN AIP](https://aip.riken.jp), Tokyo and 3 months as a visiting scholar at New York University.

 Feel free to contact: [vie@jill-jenn.net](mailto:vie@jill-jenn.net) or [Twitter](https://twitter.com/intent/follow?screen_name=jjvie).